Congress has voted on seven other war powers resolutions since June, all of which failed.

 Why This Matters

-The US Senate's rejection of a resolution to force President Trump to end Iran strikes marks the seventh failed attempt by Congress to limit the president's war powers since June, highlighting the ongoing tension between legislative and executive branches.
+The Senate's rejection of a resolution to force President Trump to end Iran strikes marks the seventh failed war powers resolution in Congress since June, highlighting the ongoing struggle for lawmakers to assert their authority over the executive branch's military actions.

 Coverage Snapshot